Italy - Factors to watch on May 25

 Infrastructure and Transport Minister Graziano Delrio (0730 GMT), ISTAT President Giorgio Alleva (1230 GMT) attend second day of public administration annual forum.

-Italian lender agency Cassa Depositi e Prestiti holds annual general meeting and board meeting.
+Italian lender agency Cassa Depositi e Prestiti (CDP) holds annual general meeting and board meeting.

 DEBT